 Buttery garlic Shrimp Scampi is a flavor-packed classic recipe that’s ready in 15 minutes!
-Served over pasta, rice or mashed potatoes for a delicious easy dinner recipe anytime!
+Served over pasta, rice, mashed potatoes or with crusty bread for a delicious easy dinner recipe anytime!

-Shrimp Scampi is the secret weapon recipe that’s perfect any time.
+This easy Shrimp Scampi is a secret weapon recipe that’s ready in a flash.

 An easy no stress dinner recipe everyone will love.